alperakcan/mbus/README.md

 # mBus #

-mBus is a lightweight messaging system.
+mBus is a lightweight messaging system providing communication between daemons and applications. enabling development of component based distributed applications.

 1. <a href="#1-overview">overview</a>
 2. <a href="#2-download">download</a>